rob2fresh4this/Social-Media-Dashboard-in-React/README.md

 If you are developing a production application, we recommend using TypeScript and enable type-aware lint rules.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

 Peer Review: Andrew Sayasing
-Nicely Done, everything looks like it should, full responsiveness and colors are near perfect
+Nicely Done, everything looks like it should, full responsiveness and colors are near perfect.
+On responsivness, you button needs to be spaced from the text and the top card needs to be rounded so more.